 AITIS celebrated World Book Day on 24 April when all the students and staff dressed up as a character from a book of their choice.
 Children shared about the character they had chosen and also made mini comic books and lapbooks which were displayed in the school assembly.
-Overall it was an enjoyable and exciting day for all the students and teachers at school.
+Overall it was an enjoyable and exciting day for all the students and teachers at as loyal as a book

 As we come closer to the end of another school year we would like the entire AITIS family to persevere to end it on a positive note.
 Let us continue to be each other's support system as we work towards our common goal of ensuring the all-round development and growth of our children.
-Thank you, Sincerely, Ms. Megha Gurung School Coordinator, AITIS

-There is no friend as loyal as a book
+There is no friend